In Excess of Medicine: Pleasure and Politics in Venezuelan Health Care

 ADHD is one of the most commonly diagnosed mental health problems in North America, affecting both children and adults, yet much remains unknown about how an ADHD diagnosis and symptoms of the disorder shape people’s lives across the life course.
 Furthermore, although diagnostic practices and personal experiences of ADHD are strongly shaped by social and cultural forces, relatively few studies have considered ADHD and stimulant use from an ethnographic perspective.
 In Fall 2014, I began a collaborative ethnographic research project that includes anthropology undergraduate student researchers to conduct participant observation and interviews with young adults on topics related to ADHD and stimulant medications.
 Our goal is to better understand how young adults understand and experience ADHD and stimulant use in their daily lives.
 The study will focus on cultural constructions of the disorder among the campus community, everyday life with ADHD, illness-related stigma, notions of disability and enhancement, and the ways in which students use and conceptualize stimulant medication.
 This collaborative research project will allow undergraduates to contribute to all stages of the research process, including applying research findings in educational and other interventions related to mental health on campus.

-An article based on this research has been accepted for publication in the journal Ethos.
+An article based on this research is in press in the journal Ethos.
+I will continue work on this project in Spring 2019.

 Homelessness and Mental Health